 Spikey® is fitted with spray equipment to allow instantaneous spraying of each of the fresh urine patches it finds with ÒRUN® – a product developed by AAA Ltd which comprises a mixture of environmentally-safe products, all of which are widely used in agriculture.
 The importance of this development has significantly increased following the industry’s decision to remove DCD products (such as Ravensdown’s Eco-N®) from the market.

 Click here for Trial Results with Spikey(R) urine detection and ORUN(R) treatment

 PRL’s first commercially-sized pre-production Spikey® 8 adds foldable 2.7m -width wings to the Spikey 3 module, to give a total span of 8m.
-This pre-production version is being exhaustively tested on-farm on 5 farms in the Rotorua Lakes catchment, where it has been exhaustively developed and trialled over the spring/summer of 2017/18.
-A host of minor improvements will be incorporated into the first production models being built for limited release to high-profile dairy farms in autumn 2018.
+This pre-production version has been sold to a consortium of 5 dairy farms in the Rotorua Lakes catchment, where it has been exhaustively developed and trialled over the spring/summer of 2017/18.
+A host of minor improvements have been incorporated, and the first production models are planned for limited release to high-profile dairy farms in 2018.
 New trial data was presented at the 2017 Massey University FLRC conference in February, and discussions with interested commercialisation partners are underway.

 Other PDF Downloads

 Click on the files below to see the results of farm trial detection of fresh cow urine patches with Spikey®, and their simultaneous treatment with ORUN® spray.